 A careful consideration of Deuteronomy, chapter 22, reveals a number of commands that are strange to the modern mind.

-Among these regulations, then, is the admonition that men should not wear feminine apparel and vice versa.
+Among these regulations, then, is the admonition that men were not permitted to wear feminine apparel and vice versa.

 Why Were These Laws Given?

-It is, therefore, impossible to speak definitely and confidently with reference to these matters.
+So it is impossible to speak definitely and confidently about some of these laws.

-However, acknowledging the divine inspiration of the sacred Scriptures, one must assume that there was some religious, moral or practical basis for the requirements.
+However, these sacred Scriptures were divinely inspired.
+So we must assume that there was some religious, moral or practical reasons for the requirements.

 We offer the following suggestions for reflection.

-Some of the commands of this section appear to have been given to instill the principle of neighborly concern.
+Some of these commands appear to have been given to instill the principle of neighborly concern.

 For example, the Hebrew was to respect the property of others.

-If a neighbor’s ox strayed and someone found the lost animal, he isn’t to act as if “It’s none of my business.”
-He must make a legitimate attempt to help return the animal to its owner.
+If a neighbor’s ox strayed and someone found the lost animal, he wasn’t to act as if: “It’s none of my business.”
+He was required to be helpful and make a legitimate attempt to return the animal to its owner.

 This ordinance reinforces the concepts of property rights, respect for the welfare of animals and community benevolence.
-It is at variance with the modern notion: “Finder’s keepers; loser’s weepers.”
+It is at variance with the modern notion: “Every man for himself.”

-The prohibition against taking the mother bird, along with her eggs, may be designed to help maintain the balance of nature.
+The prohibition against taking the mother bird with her eggs may be designed to help maintain the nature’s balance.

-It was probably an ancient conservation measure to preserve the wildlife necessary for the welfare of society in those ancient days, when men depended upon such creatures for their food.
+It was probably an ancient conservation measure to preserve the wildlife necessary for the welfare of society in those ancient days when men depended on the land and wildlife for their food.

-Though modern environmentalists have adopted radical extremes regarding the resources of nature, the principle of wise stewardship concerning God’s creation is, in fact, valid.
+Though modern environmentalists have adopted radical extremes regarding the environment, the principle of wise stewardship concerning God’s creation is valid.

 Some of the commands may have been designed as visual teaching aids to reinforce the principle of separation (e.g., recognizing the distinction between the sacred and the secular).

-They could have served, therefore, an educational and disciplinary function.
+They could have served as an educational and disciplinary function.

 The several ordinances that forbid the mixing of heterogeneous objects (e.g., plowing the ox with the donkey, wearing garments of different substances) may have been directed to this end.

-With reference to the dressing regulations, several ideas have been advanced by careful Bible students.
+With reference to the clothing regulations, several ideas have been advanced by careful Bible students.